It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 In our interactions with others, we should have an attitude of selfless service.

-One who engages in relationships with the primary purpose of taking advantage and benefiting himself is manifesting a toxic and immature attitude.
+One who engages in relationships with the primary purpose of taking advantage and benefiting himself is manifesting a unhealthy and immature attitude.

 For an adult relationship to be healthy it must be reciprocal, for this reason, the third advice we are given to avoid toxic relationships is not to steal from others.